nathsou/Darwin/README.md

   });
 ```

-The constructor of the Darwin class initializes a population of random chromosomes, we can now assign a score (or fitness) to each of those chromosomes based on their genes represented by an array of the type returned by the randGene function :
+The constructor of the Darwin class initializes a population of random chromosomes, we can now assign a score (or fitness) to each of those chromosomes based on their genes represented by an array of the type returned by the randomGene function :

 ```typescript
   for (const chromo of population.getPopulation()) {